scylladb/sphinx-scylladb-theme/docs/source/configuration.rst

     smv_latest_version = 'x.y.z'        # Use the branch/tag name
     smv_rename_latest_version = 'latest' # Use the commit hash

 .. note:: Other projects have decided to build docs for the ``master`` branch.
-Since this branch is used normally to integrate changes, it might be possible that the docs are not aligned with the latest stable version.
+Since this branch is used commonly to integrate changes, it might be possible that the docs are not aligned with the latest stable version.